pedrobvferreira/personTest/README.md

 ----------------------
 ## Testing in Spring Boot:
 * MockMvc for Controller
-* DataJpaTest for Jpa Entity
+* DataJpaTest for Jpa Entity Repository